Vineature/Mordecai/docs/InAStreet.md

 $ go to the small neighborhood

+You begin moving north.
+(Tim)

+You move north.
+(Tim)

 You are in a small neighborhood.

 ## Notes

 * we don't want large things (ox carts, etc) to go to the small neighborhood, so that exit needs to have a volume limitation to only allow things of a certain size and smaller.

+* Also the input n or north or go to north should all work as well